Upon completion of the chapter and exercises, the student pharmacist will be able to

 "The air we breathe; the water we drink; the complex interactions between human genetics and our surroundings."1

 Constructed and natural environments influence our health, and public health professionals ask how we reduce these risk factors?
 Environmental risk factors are associated with causing diseases such as asthma, cancer, and food poisoning.
-Chemistry, toxicology, and engineering specialists have combined their expertise to look for answers to ...
+Chemistry, toxicology, and engineering specialists have combined their expertise to look for answers ...